noahlange/tiddlymark/README.md

 #### Building plugins

-To generate plugins during development, `npm run build` will suffice.
-`npm run dist` is significantly more resource-intensive and intended for production builds.
+To generate plugins during development, run `npm run build`. `npm run dist` is significantly more resource-intensive and intended for production builds.

-The generated files are copied to `wiki/plugins`.
+In either case, the generated files are copied to `wiki/plugins`.